ursfassler/contest/README.md

 **tiny-tdd** ist a "poor man's test driven development solution" for C++ projects.
 It provides a way to seamlessly integrate testing into any editor/IDE, byshowing failed tests on the same level as compilation errors.

-tiny-tdd is a header file a printer for [googletest](https://github.com/google/googletest) which formats the test output similar to a compiler output, so the failed tests can be shown in an IDE as a post-build steps.
+tiny-tdd is a header file a printer for [googletest/googlemock](https://github.com/google/googletest) which formats the test output similar to a compiler output, so the failed tests can be shown in an IDE as a post-build steps.
 The header file (tiny-tdd/ide_printer.h) can be used standalone in any project using google test.
 An example on how to set up the custom printer is found in (examples/cmake/unittests.h)

 # Dependencies

 tiny-tdd depends on googletest (obviously) and uses ```std::cout``` to print out the error messages.
 But since it is a header-only you can easily integrate it into your project if you already have google test integrated.

-## Compatibvility
+## Compatibility

 tiny-tdd should be buildable with any compiler that is able to build google tests.